-- Providing goods to Firstsource - Performing services unrelated to Firstsource's regulated activities (e.g. security, transport, catering, printing, etc) - Conducting activities outside the scope of Regulation 3 of the UK Money Laundering Regulation 2007 (or equivalent).
+- Providing goods to Firstsource - Performing services sanctioned by the UN related to Firstsource's regulated activities (e.g. security, transport, catering, printing, etc) - Conducting activities outside the scope of Regulation 3 of the UK Money Laundering Regulation 2007 (or equivalent).

-Whilst every effort has been made to ensure that this list encompasses as many scenarios as possible the list is not exhaustive - if you are unsure or have any queries please contact the Legal and Compliance team at ukcompliance@firstsource.com and they will be happy to answer any queries you may have
+Whilst every effort has been made to ensure that this list encompasses as many scenarios as possible the list is not exhaustive - if you are unsure or have any queries please contact the Legal and Compliance team at ukcompliance@firstsource.com and they will be happy to answer any queries you may have.